mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ---

-In this tutorial we will show how to use the intuitive Mender server UI to deploy a full rootfs image update to devices which are connected to the server.
+In this tutorial we will show how to use the intuitive Mender server UI to deploy a full rootfs image update to a virtual device which is connected to the server.
+The virtual device is bundled with the Mender server to make it easy to test Mender.

 ## Prerequisites